TareqNewazShahriar/Improve-Your-Code/README.md

 var boats = await _api.getBoats();
 ````

-Problems: Here, those api methods are `async`, so we can leverage that, start them simultaneously instead of start-finish one by one.
+Problems: Here, those api methods are `async`, so we can leverage that, execute them simultaneously.

 **IMPROVED**
 ````c#